Travis Kelce on the call? Two NFL Network analysts hope so - NewsBreak

 Travis Kelce on the call?
 Two NFL Network analysts hope so

-KANSAS CITY, Mo.
-(WDAF) — Kansas City Chiefs tight end Travis Kelce is one of, if not the, best tight ends in the NFL and has shown no signs of slowing down, but when the day does come that he hangs up the pads, some hope he lands in a broadcast booth.
+KANSAS CITY, Mo. — Kansas City Chiefs tight end Travis Kelce is one of, if not the, best tight ends in the NFL and has shown no signs of slowing down.
+But when the day does come that he hangs up the pads, some hope he lands in a broadcast booth.

-Following the news of Tamp Bay Buccaneers quarterback Tom Brady’s 10-year, $375 million contract to be Fox Sports’ lead NFL analyst, and former cornerback Richard Sherman in talks to join Amazon’s broadcast, NFL.com asked 10 of their analysts to name who they would most like to hear on the call during the NFL season.
+Following the news of Tampa Bay Buccaneers quarterback Tom Brady’s 10-year, $375 million contract to be FOX Sports’ lead NFL analyst, and former cornerback Richard Sherman in talks to join Amazon’s broadcast, NFL.com asked 10 of their analysts to name who they would most like to hear on the call during the NFL season.

 For writer Nick Shook and former NFL wide receiver and current NFL analyst Nate Burleson, Kelce was the obvious choice.